In This Article

-The wild rice pilaf recipe you’ll get requests for
+The wild rice pilaf recipe They’ll Love

 However.
 We aren’t talking about just plain old rice (though I personally am more than happy to put away a heaping bowl of perfectly cooked rice any day.)